JIITODC/website/README.md

 Your contributions are always welcome and appreciated.
 Following are the things you can do to contribute to this project.

 1.  **Report a bug** <br>
-    If you think you have encountered a new issue, and I should know about it, feel free to report it and I will take care of it.
+    If you think you have encountered a new issue, and we should know about it, feel free to report it and we will take care of it.

 2.  **Create a pull request** <br>
     It cannot get better then this, your pull request will be appreciated by the community.
 You can get started by picking up any open issues and make a pull request.